Skip to main content Skip to footer

 Learning curves for EHR software can be steep, which means physicians need to spend a lot of time working with it instead of treating their patients.
 A recent study from the Annals of Family Medicine estimated that physicians spend almost 2 hours of time on EHR for every hour they spend with patients.

-Charting at a patient’s bedside using a medical cart computer can help cut down on additional time spent doing administrative work, allowing physicians more time with patients and less time doing data entry.
+Charting at a patient's bedside using a battery-powered medical computer can help cut down on additional time spent doing administrative work, allowing physicians more time with patients and less time doing data entry.

 Financial barriers: